-- Due to the possibility of appeals proceedings, student work (as well as the relevant assessment) that has been assessed, with the exception of three-dimensional physical objects, must be retained for at least two years after the date of the exam.
-Three-dimensional physical objects must be retained by the examiner for at least six weeks after the results have been published. - 2.
-By way of derogation of section 1 of this article, and in connection with the re-accreditation of degree programmes successfully completed degree audits and the related assessment forms must be retained for at least seven years. - In the event that no result has been published, the period referred to in section 1 of this article will commence on the date on which the exam is held. - 4.
+- Written student work that has been assessed and the assessment itself, must be retained for at least two years after the date of the exam.
+The same applies to the examinations themselves, model answers and standards.
+Threedimensional physical objects must be retained by the examiner for at least six weeks after the results have been published. - For privacy reasons, recordings of oral exams will be destroyed when the term for making appeals has ended or, if an appeal is lodged, the procedures have been completed. - By way of derogation of section 1 of this article theses and the related assessment forms must be retained for at least seven years. - 3.
+In the event that no result has been published, the period referred to in section 1 of this article will commence on the date on which the exam is held. - 4.
 The results of exams will be retained by the Student Administration for a period of at least 10 years.